Silpar55/snapStock/README.md

 ### Option 1: Using Roboflow
 This is the easiest way to manage the dataset and train the model.

-1. Navigate to the public Roboflow project URL provided above.
+1. Navigate to the public Roboflow project URL provided above and fork the dataset.
-2. You can "fork" the dataset to your own Roboflow account.
-3. From there, you can add new images, annotate them, and generate a new version of the dataset.
+2. Add new images, annotate them, and generate a new version.
-4. Roboflow provides integrated training notebooks (including Google Colab) that can be used to fine-tune the model on your new dataset version with just a few clicks.
+3. Use Roboflow's integrated notebooks to fine-tune the model on your new dataset version.

 ### Option 2: Using Google Colab and Google Drive
 This method is ideal if you have a copy of the dataset and want to run the training process manually.

-1.  **Prepare the Dataset:** Unzip the provided dataset folder (e.g., `Bakery-Detection.zip`) on your local machine.
+1.  **Prepare the Dataset:** Unzip the provided dataset folder on your local machine.
-2.  **Upload to Google Drive:** Upload the entire unzipped `Bakery-Detection` folder to your Google Drive.
+2.  **Upload to Google Drive:** Upload the entire unzipped folder to your Google Drive.
-3.  **Open Google Colab:** Launch the provided training notebook (e.g., `train_model.ipynb`) in Google Colab.
+3.  **Open Google Colab:** Launch the provided training notebook (`train_model.ipynb`) in Google Colab.
-4.  **Connect to GPU:** Ensure your Colab runtime is connected to a GPU (**Runtime** -> **Change runtime type** -> **T4 GPU**).
+4.  **Connect to GPU:** Ensure your runtime is connected to a GPU.
-5.  **Mount Google Drive:** The first code cell in the notebook will allow you to mount your Google Drive, giving the notebook access to your files.
+5.  **Mount Google Drive:** Run the first code cell to mount your Google Drive.
-    ```python
-    from google.colab import drive
-    drive.mount('/content/drive')
-    ```
-6.  **Update the Data Path:** The most important step is to tell the training script where to find your dataset.
-Find the line in the script that calls `model.train()` and update the `data` parameter to point to the `data.yaml` file inside your Google Drive.
+6.  **Update the Data Path:** Update the `data` parameter in the `model.train()` call to point to the `data.yaml` file in your Google Drive.
-    ```python
-    # Example path, yours might be slightly different
-    data_path = '/content/drive/MyDrive/Bakery-Detection/data.yaml'

-    results = model.train(data=data_path, device=0, ...)
-    ```
-7.  **Run Training:** Execute the training cells to fine-tune the model on your dataset.
-Your new model weights (`best.pt`) will be saved in your Google Drive.
+7.  **Run Training:** Execute the training cells.
+Your new model weights will be saved in your Google Drive.